Australia's Optus hit with class action over cybersecurity breach

 A claim lodged in the federal court by Slater and Gordon on Friday alleged Optus breached laws and its own policies by failing to adequately protect customer data and destroy or de-identify former customer data, according to a release from the firm.

-Optus will defend itself in the class action, said a spokesperson in an emailed statement.
+Optus, a unit of Singapore Telecommunications Ltd STEL.SI, said in an exchange filing that it had not yet been served with any court documents on the matter, and reiterated it would defend itself in the class action.

-Members want compensation for the time and money required to replace identify documents and for distress, frustration and disappointment caused by the breach.
+The class action members want compensation for the time and money required to replace identity documents and for distress, frustration and disappointment caused by the breach.
 The release did not specify an amount.

 Claimants include a stalking victim who fears her life has been put in danger, the release said.
 Slater and Gordon Class Actions Practice Group Leader Ben Hardwick said the breach had potentially put vulnerable customers at risk of domestic violence and other crimes.